A Point of No Return – Osho

 And then the question arises: If there is no mind, then why this talk about enlightenment?
 If there is no mind there – there is nothing to become enlightened, nobody to become enlightened.
 If there is no mind, no illusion, then how to get out of the illusion?
 If there is no mind, then how to become something which is beyond mind?
 If mind exists not, then what is the point of saying that one has to attain to no-mind?

 Mind in itself is not . . . one cannot talk about enlightenment any more.
 But in fact, this is enlightenment.
 Enlightenment is not getting out of the mind: enlightenment is seeing that the mind exists not – then you are suddenly enlightened.
-Then you are a Buddha.
+Then you are a buddha.

 There is the well-known incident about the Confucian scholar seeking enlightenment from a Zen master.
 The student constantly complained that the master’s account was somehow incomplete, that the master was withholding some vital clue.
 The master assured him that he was withholding nothing from him.
 The student insisted that there was something the master was withholding from him.
 The master insisted that he was not withholding anything from him.